Notalib/nativescript-accessibility-ext/README.md

 - a11y-service-disabled-hidden (hidden when the a11y service is disabled)

 **Note:**

-Android auto scales `Labels` by default.
+Android auto scales font `Label` out of the box.
 But iOS does not.

-iOS `Labels` are not scaled by default.
-We recommend using the `nativescript-theme-core` with the extension from this plugin.
+To enabled for `iOS` please use `nativescript-theme-core` with our extensions from this plugin.

 #### To use the theme extension: